kirahman2/salarypredictionportfolio/README.md

 ![alt text](https://github.com/kirahman2/salarypredictionportfolio/blob/master/Images/salary_compid.png)

 Looking a bit deeper, within each company id group, there were variations in earnings by job title, degree, major and industry.
-For example,
+In the example below you can see the slight different in the mean value, but even more obvious, are the outliers.

 ![alt text](https://github.com/kirahman2/salarypredictionportfolio/blob/master/Images/salary_comp19_.png)
 ![alt text](https://github.com/kirahman2/salarypredictionportfolio/blob/master/Images/salary_comp37_.png)